tiangexiang/SQUID/README.md

   author={Xiang, Tiange and Liu, Yongyi and Yuille, Alan L and Zhang, Chaoyi and Cai, Weidong and Zhou, Zongwei}, journal={IEEE/CVF Converence on Computer Vision and Pattern Recognition}, year={2023}
 }

+@article{xiang2024exploiting,
+  title={Exploiting Structural Consistency of Chest Anatomy for Unsupervised Anomaly Detection in Radiography Images}, author={Xiang, Tiange and Zhang, Yixiao and Lu, Yongyi and Yuille, Alan and Zhang, Chaoyi and Cai, Weidong and Zhou, Zongwei}, journal={arXiv preprint arXiv:2403.08689}, year={2024}
+}
 ```